Neonic Pesticides to be removed from retail stores in Massachusetts July 1, 2022.

 What do I do NOW?

 As legislature continues to limit the use of synthetic chemicals for turf care, the best time to switch to Organic Turf Care practices is NOW!
-We make it easy for landscapers, schools and municipalities to transition from synthetic programs to fully organic programs.
+Therefore, we make it easy for landscapers, schools and municipalities to transition from synthetic programs to fully organic programs.
 Reach out!

 Neonicotinoids Classification Change.
 The MDAR has compiled a list of all the products which will become State Restricted Use as of July 1st.
 Please note that this list is subject to change